 Spirits of Camp Polk Meadow, Camp Polk Meadow Preserve

 Join the Deschutes Land Trust and Kelly Madden for a twilight visit with the spirits of Camp Polk Meadow Preserve.
-Learn about this culturally rich meadow, home to one of the earliest settlements in Central Oregon, while listening to the stories of the ghosts who once made their home there.
-Registration is required and opens 1 month prior to the event.
+Learn about this culturally rich meadow, home to one of the earliest settlements in Central Oregon, while listening to the stories of the ghosts who once lived in the area.
+Enjoy the brilliance of fall foliage as you take in the golden aspens and cottonwoods.

 Outing Details + Route

-Hike Rating: This is an easy ~1 mile walk on a bark-chipped trails and roads.
+Hike Rating: This is an easy, ~1 mile walk on a bark-chipped trail and roads.

 Route: This hike will start at the Camp Polk Meadow Preserve kiosk and follow the bark-chipped trail around Hindman Springs.
 Terrain will be uneven at times.